-Percentages Grade Regular Courses Weighted Courses

-90 - 100 Α 4.0 4.5

-80 - 89 В 3.0 3.5

-70 - 79 С 2.0 2.5

-60 - 69 D 1.0 1.0

-0 - 59 F 0 0

-\The weighted courses include Algebra, Geometry, Spanish I and German I.

-Lowest Percentage For F Grades:

-If a student earns less than 50% on any graded assignment that he or she attempted to complete, the grade entered into the grade book should be rounded up to 50%.
+Percentages Grades Regular Courses Weighted Courses quality points, and D's earn 1 quality point.
+These calculations will be done automatically for you through the 90-100 A 4.0 4.5 Skyward program.
+80-89 В 3.0 3.5 70-79 С 2.0 2.5 Grading Scale and Procedures The weighted courses include Algebra, 60-69 D 1.0 1.0 Geometry, Spanish I and German I. Lowest Percentage For F Grades: 0-59 F 0 0 If a student earns less than 50% on any graded assignment that he or she attempted to complete, the grade entered into the grade book should be rounded up to 50%.
 The rationale for this practice is guided by the fact that other letter grades - A, B, C and D - are broken down in increments of 10 from 60 to 100, but there is a 59-point spread between 59% and 0, a gap that can often make it mathematically impossible for some failing students to ever catch up.
 The adjustment to 50% is intended to encourage student performance, increase motivation and to give students the opportunity to experience success.